-Habitat proposes to set aside all the units for residents earning 70 percent or less of the Dane County Area Median Income ("AMI") using the Wisconsin Housing and Economic Development Authority ("WHEDA") LIHTC Program.
-Approximately 40% of the units will be set-aside for households at our below 50% of County Median Income.
-5 of the units will be set-aside for households at or below 30% CMI and be targeted to households that are County Priority List or those in need of supportive services to maintain housing.
-In addition, 9 of the 50% and 60% CMI units will be preferenced to Veteran households.
-The project will have an MOU in place with Lutheran Social Services who will provide a Service Coordinator to the project.
+Northpointe proposes to set aside 59 of the units for residents earning 30-60 percent or less of the Dane County Area Median Income ("AMI") using the Wisconsin Housing and Economic Development Authority ("WHEDA") LIHTC Program.
+60% of the total units will be set aside for households earning 50% AMI or less with 20% of the total units set aside for households earning 30% AMI or less.
+14 units will be set aside for households earning 60% of AMI or less and 16 units will not be rent restricted.